 Part-II (Registration after the commencement of production)

-Thus, before applying for registration under MSME, following needs to adhere to
+Thus, before applying for registration under MSME, the following needs to adhere to

 - it must be checked that the unit has obtained all the necessary clearances/licenses whether they are statutory or administrative. e.g. drug license from the drug control board, NOC from Pollution Control Board, if required etc.